kforks/forked-software-ng/README.md

 # ForkedSoftware - Personal Portfolio

 Welcome to **ForkedSoftware**, my personal portfolio website showcasing my journey, skills, and projects as a Software Engineer.
-This site was built using Angular and serves as a platform to demonstrate my expertise in full-stack development, problem-solving, and creating impactful applications.
+This site was built using Angular and serves as a platform to demonstrate my expertise in full-stack development, problem-solving, and creating impactful applications!

 ## Table of Contents